trussworks/accessibility/README.md

 - Ability to skip navigation to access main content
 - Make sure the application never loses focus, it should always be visible while navigating the page.
 - Tab order should be logical, so that navigation makes sense

-**Media**

-- All images should use an img tag
-- Multimedia should be tagged (captions, audio descriptions, etc)
-- SVGs should be accessible to assistive devices
-- Hide decorative images from assistive devices using an empty alt tag (`alt=""`)

 **Links, text, and descriptions**